A roasted pork loin stuffed with gorgonzola and pears that comes together quickly and explodes with the flavors of fall.

 Wash the 2 remaining pears and cut each into 8 wedges.
 In the same skillet, melt the remaining tablespoon of butter.
 Add in the pear wedges and cook until browned on both sides.
 (You may need to do this in batches.)
 Remove the pears and set aside.

 Remove from oven but maintain oven temperature.
 Remove the roast to a cutting board.
 Tent with foil and allow to rest.
-Add almost all of the remaining gorgonzola (reserve a sprinkle over the dish for serving) and the pears to the pan.
+Add almost all of the remaining gorgonzola (reserve a bit to sprinkle over the dish for serving) and the pears to the pan.
 Return to the oven to melt the cheese and warm the pears, about 5 to 10 minutes.
 Remove from oven.